John Burges: Early years

-Burges was educated at St. John's College, Cambridge, and graduated at that university as B.A. in 1586.
-He was rector of the small living of St. Peter Hungate in Norwich as early as 1590; it has been conjectured that he was a Norfolk man.
+continued his education at St. John's College, Cambridge, and graduated at that university as B.A. in 1586.

-Norfolk years
+Early career

-When proceedings were taken against Thomas Cartwright and his supporters, Burges identified with the Puritan party of Cartwright.
+He was rector of the small living of St Peter Hungate, Norwich in 1589, when he married Ursula Pecke, the daughter of William Pecke, JP.
+In 1590, when proceedings were taken against Thomas Cartwright and his supporters, Burges identified with Cartwright's Puritan party.
 He accepted their position on the surplice and the cross in baptism: they were not unlawful, but they were inexpedient.
 He left himself in the hands of his congregation; if they would not be scandalised by his wearing the surplice and using the ceremonies, he would conform; if their consciences would be wounded by his submission, he would not.
-They answered that if he wore the surplice they would not profit by his ministry; and accepting the verdict he resigned.
+They answered that if he wore the surplice, they would not profit by his ministry, and accepting the verdict he resigned.